taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 It's the carefully and conservatively curated confluence (alliteration achievement unlocked 🏅) of Clojure's design decisions and philosophies, _especially_ those that were hard for me to embrace at first, that make it such an enjoyable programming experience for me.

 I pre-judged Clojure for being a dynamic language because I'd never enjoyed working in a dynamic language before.
-As I look back on the things I thought I'd miss from a strongly typed language, I can easily say I've faired just as well without them.
+As I look back on the things I thought I'd miss from a statically-typed language, I can easily say I've faired just as well without them.

 P.S.
 There were a bunch of other cool Clojure tidbits I wanted to mention but this post was getting too long!